Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 It's been confirmed that the three main three cast members are returning for series 6.
 That’s Vicky McClure (DI Kate Fleming), Martin Compston (DS Steve Arnott) and Adrian Dunbar (Superintendent Ted Hastings).

-However whether they’ll survive for the whole series remains to be seen, as the show’s creator and writer Jed Mercurio has a habit of killing off the show’s main characters.
+Whether they’ll all survive for the whole series remains to be seen, as the show’s creator and writer Jed Mercurio has a habit of killing off the show’s main characters.

 As for the rest of the cast, we’ll update this article with more information when we have it - although we'd be amazed if Anna Maxwell Martin wasn't back to show us more about who Detective Chief Superintendent Patricia Carmichael really is.